VladC24/Nest-Docker-Nginx-AWS_ecr-ecs-app/README.md

 - Created a MongoDb database in Mongo Atlas which connects to the application backend
 - Created an ECS cluster with one EC2 instance
 - Created an ECR to push the frontend and backend docker images
+- Built and pushed the docker images
+- Created a new Task Definition in ECS
+- Re-built and pushed the two docker images to ECR - with a new v2 version
+- Created environment variables (for the frontend and mongodb urls) set in a new revision of the Task Definition.